Ircama/hostp2pd/README.md

 iw list | grep "Supported interface modes" -A 8
 ```

-It should return one line including P2P-GO.
-If only STA and managed are returned, the device driver of the board (or the hw itself) does not support creating a P2P-GO interface.
+It should return one line including `P2P-GO` (together with `P2P-device`).
+If only `STA` and `managed` are returned, the device driver of the board (or the hw itself) does not support creating a P2P-GO interface.

 As an example, this is the output of the Raspberry Pi 4: